andreigabur/docker-app/README.md

 After that, use `kafka-console-consumer.sh --bootstrap-server kafka:9092 --topic my-topic` to consume the messages from my-topic.
 When you navigate to the http://localhost:8080/kafka a message will be produced to this topic.

 ### Run react web app
-Navigate to web-app and `npm start`
+Navigate to web-app and `npm run dev`

 ### Test react app
 Navigate in the browser to http://localhost:3000